 -Prices found on Target.com in March 2020

-I’m Kate and I recently joined The Dot this semester as one of the co-chairs of Advocacy and Internal Development.
-With Valentine’s Day just having passed, I have been thinking about things in my life that I love or have an appreciation for, and honestly, my period was not one of them.
+I’m Kate and I recently joined The Dot as one of the co-chairs of Advocacy and Internal Development.
+With Valentine’s Day just having passed, I was thinking about things in my life that I love or have an appreciation for, and honestly, my period was not one of them.
 I thought about whether this was because of personal experience, social construction surrounding menstruation, or simply finding it to be an inconvenience, and I realized it was all three.
-Periods are often a private topic and carry a lot of social stigma for people menstruate and even those who do not.
-For as long as I can remember, I absolutely dreaded my periods because of all the changes that occurred in my body; I felt so bloated, my acne flared up, and I ate more sweets in one sitting than I care to admit.
-Although many menstruators experience similar symptoms, collectively known as PMS, we are taught to loathe them with the beginning of a monthly cycle.
-Advances in technology and the menstrual product field contribute to this idea by constantly marketing new gadgets meant to soothe side effects one may experience during their period.
+Periods are often a private topic and carry a lot of social stigma for everyone.
+As long as I can remember, I absolutely dreaded my periods because of all the changes that occurred in my body.
+These include bloating, breakouts, and indulging myself in more sweets than I care to admit.
+Although many menstruators experience similar symptoms, known as PMS, we are taught to loathe these changes with each monthly cycle.
+Advances in technology and the menstrual product field further contribute to this idea by marketing new gadgets to soothe the discomfort associated with periods.
 This month, however, I decided to take a more positive approach to my period and show it a little more love.
-As a science major, I decided to start off with the biological fact that menstrual cycles, although they can be irregular, physically show signs of a hormonally functioning body.
-Hormones make up a majority of bodily systems, so without them, it would be challenging for bodies to fulfill daily needs and maintain homeostasis.
-During high school, I began experiences issues with my period due to over-exercising and undereating.
-While I always despised “that time of the month,” knowing I was skipping periods due to self-induced stress on my body made me feel disappointed in myself.
-I was embarrassed that I could not even take care of my body enough so that it could perform its regular functions.
-Eventually, I gained my regularity back and realized my monthly period was something I took for granted.
-The second point I want to touch on is the empowerment periods can instill in menstruators.
-For decades, and even today, periods have been a source of shame, but that is beginning to change with movements that want to reverse this narrative.
-People are becoming much more public about their experiences with menstruation and the rights they have as menstruators.
-Organizations, such as The Dot, are on the rise at university and high school campuses to try and fix disparities among different populations of menstruators.
-These collaborative efforts work to destigmatize this natural wonder of the body and create new belief constructs for future generations of menstruators.
-Reflecting on these two points, I definitely want to continue showing my period some more love and especially appreciate how it keeps me healthy and gives me something to be proud of.
-Now, I completely understand if you still dread the cramps and headaches that come with "that time of the month," but if you do menstruate, I encourage you to try and acknowledge what can love about your period and maybe start to change your perspective on what your period means to you.
+As a science major, I decided to view my period from a biological perspective and appreciate the fact that menstrual cycles, although they can be irregular, are a sign of a hormonally balanced body.
+Hormones are active within most biological systems, so without them, it would be challenging for bodies to fulfill daily needs and maintain homeostasis.
+During high school, I began experiencing issues with my period due to over-exercising and undereating.
+While I always despised “that time of the month,” knowing I was skipping periods due to these stressors made me disappointed in myself.
+I was embarrassed that I could not even take care of my body enough so that it could perform its natural functions.
+Eventually, I gained my regularity back and realized I took my period for granted.
+The second way I was able to love my period was through recognized empowerment and unity.
+Periods have been, and continue to be, a source of shame.
+However, this narrative is beginning to change with movements that want to change how the public views menstruation.
+People are becoming much more open about their experiences with menstruation and the rights they deserve as menstruators.
+Various organizations, such as The Dot, are on the rise at universities and high schools to allow young people to work towards reducing the disparities among different populations of menstruators.
+These collaborative efforts attempt to destigmatize this natural wonder of the body and create new constructs to pass onto future generations of menstruators.
+Reflecting on these two perspectives, I definitely want to continue showing my period more love and especially appreciate how it keeps me healthy and gives me something to be proud of.
+I should not have to be ashamed of carrying a tampon to the bathroom or admitting that my cramps sometimes keep me in bed.
+My reflection about periods is not meant to discount the PMS symptoms and challenges associated with menstruation.
+Trust me, there have been many times where I have had to take some pain relievers and lay in bed instead of doing anything productive.
+However, next time you are laying in bed with a heating pad or grabbing another pint of Ben & Jerry's after feeling a sugar craving, I encourage you to try and think of just one way of how you can show your period some love.